Original Prusa MK3S 3D Printer Review

 Ranked #10 of 37 Printers

-Learn more about our review methodology.
+Learn more about our 3D printer review methodology.

-How We Researched This Printer
+How We Researched Prusa MK3S

-Printer Setup
+Prusa i3 MK3S Printer Setup

 For this review, we purchased a fully assembled machine.
 The Prusa Mk3S comes packaged in a large cardboard box with large sheets of packing foam to secure and protect the 3D printer.
 Cables and moving parts have been tied down using zip ties.
 As a fun surprise, and depending on the region, users may find a bag of Haribo gummies with their 3D printer as it is part of their branding.

-The Prusa Mk3S has a medium-sized build volume of 250mm (l) x 210mm (w) x 210mm (h), which allows it to print most objects users would throw at it.
+The Prusa Mk3S has a medium-sized build volume of 250 mm (l) x 210mm (w) x 210mm (h), which allows it to print most objects users would throw at it.
 The magnetic flexible PEI build plate combined with the automatic bed leveling allowed us to print confidently with absolutely no print failures due to bed adhesion issues.

 Setting Up Prints